altmp/docs/docs/ServerAPI/nodejs/modules/events/index.md

 ```

 ### syncedMetaChange
-When an entities meta values change; this gets called.
+Called when an entities synced meta value changes.
 ```
 alt.on('syncedMetaChange', (entity, key, value) => {